 Overview Back to top

-The Reports module provides five ready-made report templates designed to give managers and team leads clear visibility into resource utilization, project effort distribution, leave patterns, time entry details, and planned-vs-actual comparisons.
+The Reports module provides six report templates designed to give managers and team leads clear visibility into resource utilization, project effort distribution, leave patterns, time entry details, and planned-vs-actual comparisons.
+Reports appear in a single card gallery; the Advanced Utilization Report is marked with a star (★) in its top-right corner to indicate it's a builder-style report that opens directly into a self-configurable view, while the others use a pre-run configuration dialog.
 Reports are accessed from the Reports view in the main navigation.

 The Reports view is organized into two tabs:

-• Report Templates — a card-based gallery showing the five available report types.
-Click any card to open the configuration dialog and generate the report.
+• Report Templates — a card-based gallery showing the six available report types.
+Click any card to open the report.

 • Bookmarked Reports — saved report configurations that you can re-run with a single click, without re-entering parameters each time.